functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/data.md

 }
 ```

-With Scala 2 there are a lot of type errors like
+In Scala 2 this generates a lot of type errors like

 ```
 [error] constructor cannot be instantiated to expected type;